-A portion of the consideration payable to us is subject to an earn-out adjustment, and will not be paid to us for several years following closing of the disposition in accordance with the terms of the purchase and sale agreement and the Vendor Note.
-As a result, the consideration that we may ultimately receive is subject to adjustment based upon the future performance of the Specialty Chemicals business, which will be controlled by the buyer following closing, and subject to potential disputes with the buyer as to the calculation of such adjustments.
-In addition, the buyer's obligations under the Vendor Note (and any additional promissory notes issued for the earn-out adjustment) will be subordinated in right of payment to the buyer's senior secured lenders.
-Pursuant to the terms of such senior secured debt, there are circumstances in which the buyer will be prohibited from making payments to us under the Vendor Note and our ability to exercise our remedies in those circumstances will be subject to a standstill period in favor of the buyer's senior secured lenders.
-A deterioration in the buyer's available liquidity, results of operations or access to third party capital or the insolvency of the buyer may make it impossible for the buyer to repay all or a portion of the Vendor Note at maturity.
+A portion of the consideration payable to us is subject to an earn-out adjustment, and will not be paid to us for several years in accordance with the terms of the Specialty Chemicals PSA and the Vendor Note.
+As a result, the consideration that we may ultimately receive is subject to adjustment based upon the future performance of the Specialty Chemicals business, which is now controlled by the buyers, and subject to potential disputes with the buyers as to the calculation of such adjustments.
+In addition, the buyers' obligations under the Vendor Note (and any additional promissory notes issued for the earn-out adjustment) are subordinated in right of payment to the buyers' senior secured lenders.
+Pursuant to the terms of such senior secured debt, there are circumstances in which the buyers will be prohibited from making payments to us under the Vendor Note and our ability to exercise our remedies in those circumstances will be subject to a standstill period in favour of the buyers' senior secured lenders.
+A deterioration in the buyers' available liquidity, results of operations or access to third party capital or the insolvency of the buyers may make it impossible for the buyers to repay all or a portion of the Vendor Note at maturity.

-Under the terms of the purchase and sale agreement, we will also remain liable for certain pre-closing liabilities of the Specialty Chemicals business following the completion of the disposition, including certain environmental and pre-closing tax matters.
-While the terms of the purchase and sale agreement seek to limit our known liabilities to the buyer, the nature and size of certain liabilities may be unknown to us, and may be significant.
-In addition, we may be required to indemnify the buyer for any of these liabilities of the Specialty Chemicals business that we remain liable for, or may be required to indemnify the buyer for indemnify the buyer for, could have a material adverse effect on our business, financial condition or future prospects.
-We have also made certain representations and warranties and provided certain indemnities to the buyer and received certain indemnities from the buyer.
+Under the terms of the Specialty Chemicals PSA, we also remain liable for certain pre-closing liabilities of the Specialty Chemicals business, including certain environmental and pre-closing tax matters.
+While the terms of the Specialty Chemicals PSA seek to limit our known liabilities to the buyers, the nature and size of certain liabilities may be unknown to us, and may be significant.
+In addition, we may be required to indemnify the buyers for any of these liabilities under the Specialty Chemicals PSA.
+The subsequent discovery or quantification of material liabilities of the Specialty Chemicals business that we remain liable for, or may be required to indemnify the buyers for, could have a material adverse effect on our business, financial condition or future prospects.
+We have also made certain representations and warranties and provided certain indemnities to the buyers and received certain indemnities from the buyers.
 As a result, we may still be held liable for past acts, failures to act or liabilities relating to the Specialty Chemicals business that are different from those foreseen by us when entering into the transaction.
-In addition, there is no assurance that the buyer will not default on its indemnification obligations to us, which may result in financial loss to us.
+In addition, there is no assurance that the buyers will not default on their indemnification obligations to us, which may result in financial loss to us.